pangeo-data/pangeo/docs/cloud.rst

    options = gateway.cluster_options()

    # set the options programatically, or through their HTML repr
-   options.owrker_memory = 10  # 10 GB of memory per worker.
+   options.worker_memory = 10  # 10 GB of memory per worker.

    # Create a cluster with those options
    cluster = gateway.new_cluster(options)